loopmediagroup/es-alchemy/README.md

 #### Indices

-Indices define how data, models and elasticsearch mappings all tie together.
+Indices define how data, models and  mappings all tie together.

-It is recommended that you define a folder `indices` that contains a json file for each index.
+Preferably a folder `indices` contains a json file for each index.
 An example can be found in the [test folder](test/indices).

 Each index is defined as a nested structure of nodes.